Hedgehog fungus: benefits, dosage, contraindications

 Anticancer

-Lion's Mane exhibits notable anticancer effects, mainly observed in in vitro studies and animal models.
-These studies have shown that the extract of this mushroom is cytotoxic against several types of cancer, including liver, colon, and stomach cancers.
-It acts by stimulating the immune system, inhibiting angiogenesis (formation of new blood vessels that feed tumors), and inducing apoptosis (programmed death of cancer cells).
-The effectiveness of Lion's Mane against cancer is also attributed to its ability to downregulate the activation of nuclear factor kappa B (NF-kB) and matrix metalloproteinase-9 (MMP-9), molecules involved in angiogenesis and tumor progression.
-Furthermore, this extract can reduce metastasis by suppressing the expression of enzymes that degrade the extracellular matrix, contributing to the dissemination of cancer cells.
-Research also suggests that Lion's Mane could enhance the effectiveness of standard chemotherapy treatments or mitigate their undesirable effects.
-For instance, the cerebroside E component of Lion's Mane could reduce the nephrotoxicity caused by cisplatin while increasing the efficacy of doxorubicin-induced apoptosis in hepatocellular carcinoma cells.
+The Lion's Mane (Hericium erinaceus) shows notable anticancer effects, mainly observed in in vitro studies and in animal models.
+These studies have shown that extracts of this mushroom are cytotoxic against several types of cancer, notably liver, colon, and stomach cancers.
+It acts by stimulating the immune system, inhibiting angiogenesis (the formation of new blood vessels that feed tumors), and inducing apoptosis (programmed cell death of cancer cells).
+The effectiveness of Lion's Mane against cancer is also attributed to its ability to downregulate activation of nuclear factor kappa B (NF-kB) and matrix metalloproteinase-9 (MMP-9), molecules involved in angiogenesis and tumor progression.
+In addition, this extract may reduce metastasis by suppressing the expression of enzymes that degrade the extracellular matrix, which contribute to the dissemination of cancer cells.
+Research also suggests that Lion's Mane could improve the efficacy of standard chemotherapy treatments or mitigate their adverse effects.
+For example, the cerebroside E constituent of Lion's Mane may reduce cisplatin-induced nephrotoxicity while increasing the effectiveness of doxorubicin-induced apoptosis in hepatocellular carcinoma cells.

 A new cerebroside from the fruiting bodies of Hericium erinaceus and its applicability to cancer treatment